Ben-Hur: A Tale of the Christ: Stage

 When the play was produced in London in 1902, The Era's drama critic described how the chariot race was achieved with "four great cradles" 20 ft long and 14 ft wide, that moved "back and front on railways", while horses secured with invisible steel cable traces galloped on treadmills towards the audience.
 The horses also drove the movement of a vast cyclorama backdrop, which revolved in the opposite direction to create an illusion of rapid speed.
 Electric rubber rollers spun the chariot wheels, while fans created clouds of dust.
 The production had imported 30 tons of stage equipment from the United States, employed a cast of more than 100, and featured sets with fountains, palm trees, and the sinking of a Roman galley.
-A critic for The Illustrated London News described the London production in 1902 as "a marvel of stage-illusion" that was "memorable beyond all else", while The Sketch's critic called it "thrilling and realistic ... enough to make the fortune of any play" and noted that "the stage, which has to bear 30 tons' weight of chariots and horses, besides huge crowds, has had to be expressly strengthened and shored up."
+A critic for The Illustrated London News described the London production in 1902 as "a marvel of stage-illusion" that was "memorable beyond all else", while The Sketch's critic called it "thrilling and realistic ... enough to make the fortune of any play" and noted that "the stage, which has to bear 30 tons' weight of chariots and horses, besides huge crowds, has had to be expressly strengthened and shored up".

 In 2009, Ben Hur Live was staged at the O2 arena on the Greenwich peninsula in London.
 It featured a live chariot race, gladiatorial combat, and a sea battle.
 The production used 46 horses, 500 tons of special sand, and 400 cast and crew.
 All of the show's dialogue was in Latin and Aramaic of the period, with voiceover narration.
 However, despite its massive staging, a critic for The Guardian remarked that it lacked the theatrical spectacle to inspire the imagination of its audience.
 In contrast, London's Battersea Arts Centre staged a lower-key version of Ben-Hur in 2002 that featured a limited cast of 10 and the chariot race.

-In 2017, South Korea adapted into a musical.
+In 2017, South Korea adapted it into a musical.

 Film, radio, and television

-The development of the cinema following the novel's publication brought film adaptations in 1907, 1925, 1959, 2003, and 2016, as well as a North American TV miniseries in 2010.
+The development of the cinema following the novel's publication brought film adaptations in 1907, 1925, 1959, 2003, and 2016, as well as a North American television miniseries in 2010.

 In 1907, Sidney Olcott and Frank Oakes Ross directed a short film for the Kalem Company that was based on the book, but it did not have the Wallace heirs' or the book publisher's permissions.
 The author's son Henry Wallace, stage producers Klaw and Erlanger, and the book's publisher Harper and Brothers sued the film's producers for violating U.S. copyright laws.
 The landmark case Kalem Co. v.
 Harper Bros. went to the U.S. Supreme Court in 1911, and set a legal precedent for motion picture rights in adaptations of literary and theatrical works.
 The court's ruling required the film company to pay $25,000 in damages plus expenses.